This blog may contain affiliate links. Read our disclosure policy for more info.

-It’s the most wonderful time of the year, so why not celebrate in the most wonderful place in Canada?
+It’s the most wonderful time of the year, so why not enjoy it in the most wonderful place in Canada?
 Banff, Alberta is easily one of the most beautiful places in all of Canada (and the entire world for that matter!)
 With the mountain peaks dipped in white and Christmas lights lining the streets, Banff is even more magical during the holidays.

-Banff is the perfect place to visit this Christmas season with tons of seasonal events as well as fun winter activities!
+Banff is the perfect place to visit this Christmas season!
+During this festive time of year there are tons of seasonal events as well as fun winter tours and activities!

 But planning a holiday to one of Canada’s most popular destinations during one of the busiest seasons is a big task.
 That’s right, there is a lot of planning that you need to do in advance if you want to visit Banff in the month of December.

 Which is exactly why we wrote this blog!
 We are hoping that this complete guide to visiting Banff at Christmas (or during the entire holiday season) will ensure you have the best time possible!